Filter Vs. Strainers: What Is the Difference

 Filters are designed to remove particles and contaminants from a fluid by catching them within a filter media.
 Filters can be constructed in several ways, but the most common types include:

-Cartridge filters: These cylinder filters use filter media to catch particles as the fluid moves through them.
+Cartridge filters: These cylindrical filters use filter media to capture particles as the fluid passes through them.
 Cartridge filters are often used in home water filtering systems.
-They can be made of paper, fabric, or activated carbon, among other things.
+They can be made of paper, fabric, activated carbon, or other materials.

-Bag filters use a filter medium like a bag to catch particles as the fluid moves through them.
+Bag filters utilize a filter medium, such as a bag, to capture particles as the fluid passes through them.
 Bag screens are often used in factories and can be made of either nylon or polyester.

-Membrane filters use a semi-permeable barrier to keep particles out of a liquid.
-Membrane filters are often used to clean water and in the pharmaceutical and biotech businesses.
+Membrane filters utilize a semipermeable barrier to prevent particles from entering a liquid.
+Membrane filters are often used to purify water and in the pharmaceutical and biotechnology industries.

 Strainers, conversely, are designed to remove larger particles or debris from a fluid by physically blocking them from passing through.
 Strainers can be constructed in several ways, but the most common types include: